MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 ## Selecting a network adapter

-For Azure Stack HCI, we require choosing a network adapter that has achieved the Windows Server Software-Defined Data Center (SDDC) certification with the Standard or Premium AQ (Additional Qualification).
+For Azure Stack HCI, we require choosing a network adapter that has achieved the Windows Server Software-Defined Data Center (SDDC) certification with the Standard or Premium Additional Qualification (AQ).
 These adapters support the most advanced platform features and have undergone the most testing by our hardware partners.
 Typically, this level of scrutiny leads to a reduction in hardware and driver-related quality issues.

 You can identify an adapter that has Standard or Premium AQ by reviewing the [Windows Server Catalog](https://www.windowsservercatalog.com/) entry for the adapter and the applicable operating system version.
 Below is an example of the notation for Premium AQ: